 Probate Timeline: How Long Does Probate Take?

 One of the most common questions families ask after a death is how long probate will take.
-The honest answer is that it varies — but there are general timelines most estates follow, and knowing what affects the process can help you plan.
+The honest answer is that it varies — but most estates follow a predictable sequence of steps with well-understood minimum timelines.
+Knowing what happens at each stage, and what adds time, helps families plan realistically.

 Not sure what applies to your situation?